 With its creative architecture and great attention to detail, the museum is home to over 1,400 motorcycles that span over 100 years of production.
 More than 650 bikes can be seen on any given day, and 200 different manufacturers from 20 countries are represented in...

 Heart of Route 66 Auto Museum began as a dream, of Richard Holmes, a Tulsa attorney, and car enthusiast.
-In 2012 Holmes began putting together an advisory board that were all car lovers and collectors who all shared his dream.
+In 2012 Holmes began putting together an advisory board that was all car lovers and collectors who all shared his dream.
 And the search for a suitable venue...

 Located in Melbourne, Florida, this new 123,000 square foot complex houses the collection of Mark Pieloch.
 Mark has been a car enthusiast for over 40 years and has amassed over 295 cars that range from classic 1950s to 1970’s American muscle cars, to modern...